 These creamy spiced lentils are so easy to make and call for only a handful of ingredients!

 Dal Palak, also known as spinach dal, is my go-to lazy dinner.
-This super simple dal recipe has kept me from ordering take out on several occasions (to my take-out-loving husband’s dismay).
+This super simple dal recipe has kept me from ordering take out on several occasions.

 Another awesome thing about this dal is that it’s a great way to eat your greens and so easy to adapt.
 I’ve made this dal with spinach, baby kale, and fresh methi leaves.
 I’m sure it’ll taste good with whatever greens you have in the fridge.
 I have a recipe for dill dal but I bet this dal would taste good with fresh dill or another herb too!

 These creamy spiced lentils are so easy to make and they’re delicious.
 This dish requires little effort and so it’s my go-to dal on days when I’m too tired to cook.
 It has kept us from ordering take out on several occasions.
 I typically serve this dal served with basmati rice and a big salad.

 - 1 cup small yellow lentils (moong dal), soaked for 15 minutes

 - 2 tablespoons oil of choice